microsoft/vcpkg/docs/maintainers/vcpkg_fixup_cmake_targets.md

 # vcpkg_fixup_cmake_targets

+The latest version of this document lives in the [vcpkg repo](https://github.com/Microsoft/vcpkg/blob/master/maintainers/vcpkg_fixup_cmake_targets.md).

 Merge release and debug CMake targets and configs to support multiconfig generators.

 Additionally corrects common issues with targets, such as absolute paths and incorrectly placed binaries.